 The Purpose and Uses of a Contingency Table

 Imagine yourself in a position where you want to determine a relationship between two variables.
 As a first step you would want to see the frequency count of each variable against a condition.
 You may be able to crunch the numbers for a small data set on paper, but when working with larger data, you need more sophisticated tools and a contingency table is one of them.
 When working with big data, as statisticians normally do, a contingency table condenses a large number of observations and neatly displays them in a table that makes readability and further calculations particularly easier.
-Tests such as the Chi-Square and Fisher’s Exact can be conducted with a breeze if you have a contingency table for the data set.
+Tests with a null hypothesis such as the Chi Square test and Fisher’s Exact test can be conducted with a breeze if you have a flat contingency table for the data set instead of a data frame.
+You can find conditional probability, relative frequency, expected value, the chi squared statistic, and other similar statistic measures from the character vector contingency table object.
+This is easier than trying to perform those calculations with a different R object such as a data frame that has a different column variable set up.

 Understanding a Contingency Table